-We also execute on our investment strategy, in part, through OFSCC-FS, which established the BNP Facility on June 20, 2019, to provide borrowings of up to \$150.0 million.
-During the year ended December 31, 2022, we amended the BNP Facility to, among other things: (i) extend the reinvestment period for three years from June 20, 2022 to June 20, 2025; and (ii) extend the maturity date from June 20, 2024 to June 20, 2027.
-On a stand-alone basis, OFSCC-FS held approximately \$173.7 million and \$185.1 million in assets at December 31, 2022 and 2021, respectively, which accounted for approximately 33% and 33% of our consolidated total assets, respectively.
+We execute on our investment strategy, in part, through OFSCC-FS, which established the BNP Facility on June 20, 2019, to provide borrowings of up to \$150.0 million.
+On June 24, 2022, we amended the BNP Facility to, among other things: (i) extend the reinvestment period for three years from June 20, 2022 to June 20, 2025; and (ii) extend the maturity date from June 20, 2024 to June 20, 2027.
+On a stand-alone basis, OFSCC-FS held approximately \$158.3 million and \$173.7 million in assets as of December 31, 2023 and 2022, respectively, which accounted for approximately 34% and 33% of our consolidated total assets, respectively.

-We further execute our investment strategy, in part, by investing in Structured Finance Securities.
+We also execute our investment strategy, in part, by investing in Structured Finance Securities.
 We believe OFS Advisor is uniquely positioned, given its expertise in structured credit and managing CLOs, to make opportunistic investments in Structured Finance Securities, through which we target attractive risk-adjusted returns.
-During the years ended December 31, 2022 and 2021, we purchased \$43.2 million and \$30.4 million of Structured Finance Securities, respectively.
+During the years ended December 31, 2023 and 2022, we purchased \$7.6 million and \$43.2 million of Structured Finance Securities, respectively.